spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/in-appengine/index.md

 2. They can be used to reference a docker image stored in Google Container Registry to be deployed on App Engine Flex.
 3. They can be used to reference config files (such as app.yaml) to be used during deployment to App Engine.

-## Artifacts Referencing Source Code From GCS
+## Artifacts referencing source code from GCS

 To use an artifact to reference source code that is stored in a GCS bucket, use the "GCS" Source Type when configuring a Server Group.